emipa606/SdGoodnight/README.md

 **research:**

-- pretty straight forward: medieval beds -&gt; industrial beds -&gt; space beds
+- pretty straight forward: medieval beds - industrial beds - space beds
 - space beds need cryptosleep caskets from the vanilla game as additional prerequisite

 # How to add other linkable buildings/furniture like the vitalsmonitor to the mod?: